 Happy Thanksgiving!
 Wishing you a blessed time with family and friends.

 I just wanted to pop in with this quick and easy project I worked on yesterday.
-I got in the garage with the purpose of continuing cleaning it up since we had a beautiful day.
+I went into the garage to keep cleaning it up since we had a beautiful day.

 The item or items that grabbed my attention this time were a set of table legs that one of my neighbors gave me.
 And by the amount of sawdust they have collected, you might know they have been in here for quite some time!

-Don't you love when your neighbors bring you stuff that they know you're going to re-purpose?
+Don't you love it when your neighbors bring you stuff that they know you're going to re-purpose?

-I really don't know why it took me forever to do this project, given that since day one I knew they would make great candlesticks.
+I really don't know why it took me forever to do this project, given that I knew from day one they would make great candlesticks.

-After applying two coats of paint and let them dry, it was time to sand and bring out some of those gorgeous details.
-That's one of the reasons I recommend using chalk paint for this type of detail on wood.
+After applying two coats of paint and letting them dry, it was time to sand and bring out some of those gorgeous details.
+That's one of the reasons I recommend using chalk paint for this type of wood detail.

 Chalk paint is easy to sand, and it's easy to achieve that distressed look that's so popular nowadays.

-Once again, I used 120-grid sandpaper all around the candlesticks and a heavier sanding was done on those areas where I wanted the black undertone to show.
+Once again, I used 120-grit sandpaper all around the candlesticks, and I did a heavier sanding in the areas where I wanted the black undertone to show.

 I set them here on my desk to take some pictures, but you can see them adorning my mantel this holiday season.